TGIF-Network/NX4024K032/README.md

 # NX3224K024
-The current screen upgrade for the 2.4 requires the user to do a manual copy of the new screen on the Pi.
+The new screen upgrade for the 2.4 requires the user to do a manual copy of the new screen on the Pi.
 SSH into the Pi and issues these commands at the command prompt: rpi-rw sudo rm -r -f /home/pi-star/Nextion_Temp